nathancrank/nathancrankdotcom-2011/README.markdown

 Some day I might actually make something out of this file.

-I can't imagine the whole of it being particularly useful for anyone, however snippets of it might be useful for those getting started with rails (like myself!).
+I can't imagine the whole of what im releasing being particularly useful for anyone, however snippets of it might be useful for those getting started with rails (like myself!).

 License
 ========